-Fig. 2.10 Percentage of young people (15-29 years old) who perceive their health
+Fig. 2.10 Percentage of young people (15-29 years old) who perceive their health as good/very good by gender (1994-2016) (%)

 In 2016, males tend to be 6.4% more optimistic about their health than females and they are 4.2% less likely to experience depression (Fig. 2.12).
 However, young men are more likely to commit suicide (Fig. 2.11).
 Even considering the fact that the number of suicides among males is decreasing in comparison with the previous years, the difference between female and male mortality due to suicide remains significant and in 2016 composes 12.1%.
 For young women, the mortality rate per 100 000 people due to suicide remains stable.